prev

 Diffs: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 (+ 11 more) Revision 725649

-Clarence Dang committed a change to /trunk/KDE/kdelibs/kdeui/actions/kfontaction.cpp:
+Clarence Dang committed changes in /trunk/KDE/kdelibs/kdeui/actions/kfontaction.cpp:

 Make KFontAction mostly work -- at least enough for changing font in KolourPaint: